charlielobster/CUDA_NekRS/README.md

 # Support Documentation for CUDA NekRS Installation on Ubuntu

+Test specs are RTX 3090 Ti GPUs, i9-12900KS chipset on ASUS Z690 motherboard.
+These steps should work with most gaming and laptop PCs with an Nvidia GPU.

 ### 1. Install Ubuntu 24.04.3

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file